-Lots of Lovely Art provides magical educational art boxes full of great materials for children of all ages.
-Learn about artists through creative projects and bring a regular experience of art and artists into their lives through the letterbox.
+Lots of Lovely Art provides art boxes inspired by real artists and full of great materials for children of all ages.
+Learn about artists through creative projects and bring a regular experience of art into children’s lives through the letterbox.

 If you fancy just trying it out, buy a single box for a one-off creative experience.
 Or sign up for a 3-month, 12-month or every-other-month subscription and receive engaging art projects on the first week of each month.

 Each box celebrates an overall art theme with three relevant artists to inspire and enhance creativity!
 We include LoLA recommendations – from books to the relevant artists in an exhibition, museum or gallery.

 Budding Picassos open their beautiful boxes to find exciting art projects, supplies and inspiration to keep their artistic juices flowing for a month!
 Each box contains artist-inspired activities and creative process ideas.